BOOK REVIEW

 Five Generations at Work

 From Lover through to Judge, Shakespeare only suggested four of his seven ages were fit for employment.
 Now, with healthier lifestyles and better healthcare, people are living and working much longer, and for the first time in history five generations are working together.
-In their new book, Five Generations at Work: How We Win Together, for Good, Rebecca Robins and Patrick Dunne, unpick the dynamics of five-generational diversity and focus on the opportunities presented and how to maximize them in a working environment that is undergoing massive change.
+Rebecca Robins and Patrick Dunne, unpick the dynamics of five-generational diversity in a working environment that is undergoing massive change, in Five Generations at Work: How We Win Together, for Good, and focus on the opportunities presented and how organizations can maximize them.

 It is part of human nature for generations to herd together, and for each generation to emphasize its difference.
 Today, partly fueled by social media, there is a general acceptance of generational division—whether a division any worse than the hippy generation’s from its wartime forebearers is debatable.
 Recent use of descriptors such as Boomers, GenX, GenZ, etc.—emphasizing variance—only add to the problem.
 People are of course intrinsically different as individuals and in the skills they possess—every generation contains multitudes.
 But in a workplace context, while older generations benefit from experience and younger generations from energy, people of all generations are not that different in their fundamental needs and motivations.